nextflow-io/nextflow/docs/module.rst

 --------------

 When including a module component, it's possible to specify an *alias* with the ``as`` keyword.
-Aliasing allows you to include and invoke components with the same name, by assigning them different names in the including context.
+Aliasing allows you to avoid module name clashes, by assigning them different names in the including context.
 For example::

     include { foo } from './some/module'